inducer/pudb/README.rst

 * IPython integration (see `wiki <http://wiki.tiker.net/PuDB>`_)

-* Should work with Python 2.7 and newer, including Python 3.
+* Should work with Python 3.6 and newer.
+(Versions 2019.2 and older continue to support Python 2.7.)

 Links
 -----